Matthew-Collins/GuernseyPool/README.md

-# Guernsey Pool & Snooker
+# Guernsey Pool
-Apps for Pool and Snooker in Guernsey (including Score Card app)
+Apps for Guernsey Pool mainly a Score Card app to enter and submit results.